top of page

 Refugee Welcome

 Our church joined up with Vermont Refugee Resettlement Program following the Vermont UCC’s adoption of a resolution at their annual meeting in April 2016 to join the interfaith “Refugees Welcome Campaign, and our team is very active.
-Learn more about our Refugee Welcome team.

 Salvation Army Dinners

 The Charlotte Congregational Church has been serving dinners to those in need at the Salvation Army for approximately 20 years.
-Learn more about helping at a Salvation Army dinner.

 SCHIP’s Treasure